Richard-Burd/react-redux-portfolio-project/README.md

 2.) draw up the SVG diagrams for roll & pitch

+3.) style the application

-3.) start work on the project diagram
+4.) make the project diagram

+5.) write a valid README.md file

+6.) record a video walkthrough of the project

+7.) write a blog post about the project

 //////////////////////////